 States should pass laws regulating life and viatical settlements.
 Such laws should include requirements for licensing, record retention, and disclosures for both ends of the transaction.
 Such laws should not limit the authority of securities regulators over the secondary sale of life or viatical settlements as investments.

 States should protect against unfair or fraudulent marketing practices.
-This includes taking swift, effective disciplinary action against unfair market practices and discriminatory pricing and service.
+This includes taking swift, effective disciplinary action against unfair market practices and discriminatory pricing A pricing policy in which the same or similar service is sold at different prices to different customers. and service.

 States should also require insurers to file replacement clauses with insurance regulators to help prevent the practice of churning policies.